chmod Recursive: Change File & Directory Permissions Recursively

 ls -l

-The output lists the permissions of all the files in the directory.
+The output lists the permissions of all the files and directories in the specified path.

 Check file permission of all files in directory.

-The file permissions listed above tells us the following:
+The file permissions listed above tell us the following:

 Note: Do you want to learn more about file permissions and how they are defined?
-Refer to the Linux File Permission Tutorial.
+Refer to the Linux File Permissions tutorial.

-It is common to use the basic chmod command to change the permission of a single file.
-However, you may need to modify the permission recursively for all files within a directory.
+The section above showed how to use the chmod command to change a single file or directory permissions.
+However, you may need to modify the permissions recursively for all files within a directory.

-In such cases, the chmod recursive option (-R or --recursive) sets the permission for a directory (and the files it contains).
+Specify the recursive option (-R or --recursive) with chmod to recursively change permissions for multiple files.
+The option sets the permissions for the directory (and the files it contains).

-The syntax for changing the file permission recursively is:
+The syntax for changing the file permissions recursively with chmod is:

 chmod -R [permission] [directory]

-Therefore, to set the 755 permission for all files in the Example directory, you would type:
+Therefore, to set the 755 permission for all files in the Example directory, use the command below:

 sudo chmod -R 755 Example